movementlabsxyz/MIP/MIP/mip-54/README.md

 ## Motivation

-In order to communicate with more specificity in all contexts, Movement Labs should introduce a glossary.
+In order to communicate with more specificity, Movement Labs should introduce a glossary.
 This glossary should define terms both unique to Movement Labs and general terms that are used in a unique way, underspecified in the literature, or have a specific meaning in the context of Movement Labs.

 ## Specification
-Progress L2 models should adhere to conventions of the following forms:
+Progressive L2 models should adhere to conventions of the following forms:

 - **naming**: apply a standard naming format.
 - **acknowledgement of standards**: acknowledge the conventions of this MIP.